duskconductor/basic-git-commands/README.md

 Red: Files that have not been added

-To add files to our box (to stage files) we need to use the git add command:
+To add files to our box (to stage files) we need to use the git add command (replace ??? with the name of the file you want to add):

 ```
 git add ???